ash-project/ash/README.md

 * Figure out under what circumstances we can bulk fetch when reading before updating many_to_many and to_many relationships, and do so.
 * most relationship stuff can't be done w/o primary keys
 * includer errors are super obscure because you can't tell what action they are about
+* Allow encoding database-level constraints into the resource, like "nullable: false" or something.
+This will let us validate things like not leaving orphans when bulk updating a many to many
+* Validate filters, now that there can be duplicates.
+Doesn't make sense to provide two "exact equals" filters
+* Eventually data_layers should state what raw types they support, and the filters they support on those raw types
+* Raise on composite primary key if data layer can't do it